diskoverdata/diskover-docs/source_files/search_syntax.md

 [https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html)

+<p id="curret_dir"></p>

+___
+### Limiting Your Searches to a Specific Path

+Diskover searches all your [volumes](#storage_volume) at all time, either your data is in the cloud or on-premise.

+If needed, you can limit your searches to a specific path via the [Current Dir](#current_dir) toggle button located at the right of the search bar.
+You can also limit your searches to a certain path by using the [filters](#filters) or by [selecting a single index in the indices page](#index_selection).

 <p id="naming_convention"></p>

 ___
 ### Search Problems Resulting from Naming Conventions

-A majority of organizations have issues with naming convention.
+Many organizations have issues with naming conventions.
 Your search results might be limited if you try to be too restrictive when searching.
 For example, files associated with the movie **For Your Eyes Only** might be named:

 - ForYourEyesOnly
 - 4YourEyesOnly
 - foryoureyesonly
 - for_your_eyes_only
-- for your eyes
+- for your eyes only
 - Not mentioning all the possible misspellings.

 Other examples of naming convention issues:

-- Show season: s01, s1, s_01, season1
+- Show season: s01, s1, s01, s_01, season1
 - Episodes: ep5, eps5, e5, e05, ep_05, ep_5, 05

 Unless you know that a strict naming convention was followed, trying to launch a query with very specific criteria may limit your results and you might think that some files are missing.

-Ways to either pinpoint or expand your results will be explained in this chapter in order to go around the naming convention issues, and make sure you are not missing any files in your results.
+Ways to either pinpoint or expand your results will be explained in this chapter in order to go around the naming convention issues, and make sure you are not missing files in your results.

 ___
-### Basic Search and Query Rules
+### Understanding the Basics of Manual Queries | Isolated Characters

 - When typing a manual query, the criteria need to be typed in the [search bar](#search_bar).
-- There are several ways to achieve the same search results and different methods will be explained in this chapter; from built-in tools to manual searches, as well as a combination of both, it all depends on your personal preferences and comfort level.
-- We highly recommend using all the built-in tools at first (ex: [filters](#filters), [quick search](#quick_search)), especially when searching on [time](#search_time) or [file size](#search_size), and until you get more comfortable with queries and their structures.

 >🔆 &nbsp;Pay attention to all the messages in the green and blue information bars in the user interface, they are very helpful!